SilviaCalvarro/CameraGUI/README.md

 ImageConfiguration thread realizes changes to the captured image for the porpuse of improving it.
 VideoCapture thread is responsible for maintaining the possibility of image acquisition.

-Hereunder I add some images of GUI's aspect:
+Hereunder I add some images of GUI's shape:

 ![alt text](https://github.com/SilviaCalvarro/CameraGUI/blob/master/gui1.png)